Melwin31/porfolio-simple-website/README.md

-his is a simple and responsive website created using HTML and CSS.
+This is a simple and responsive website created using HTML and CSS.
 The project demonstrates basic web development concepts, including semantic HTML structure, styling with CSS, and responsive design.

 Features: